Itinerary: Experience Firsts in Historic St. Augustine

 Florida’s ’Old City’ is Home to Attractions Like Castillo de San Marcos, Colonial Quarter, the Oldest Wooden Schoolhouse and the Oldest House

 What better way to begin the day than on the bay?
-The formidable Castillo de San Marcos overlooks the water just outside the city gates.
+The formidable Castillo de San Marcos overlooks the water just outside the city gate.
 Here you can explore the majesty of the oldest masonry fort in the continental U.S. Built in 1672 of coquina blocks, it was the northernmost outpost of the Spanish New World Empire.
 From San Marco Avenue, head south on St. George Street to The Oldest Wooden School House in the USA.
 Sit with an animated schoolmaster and his pupils for a lesson about learning in the 1700s.
 Stop in the nearby Colonial Quarter, where you’ll learn to fire a musket and what life was like in the country’s oldest settlement.

 Continue south to peruse the shops, galleries and one-of-a-kind boutiques along St. George Street, and perhaps pick up your first St. Augustine souvenir, if you haven’t already!
 Zigzag over to Sevilla Street to see the magnificent Memorial Presbyterian Church.
 Its Venetian Renaissance architecture and ornate detail rival that of the finest churches in Europe.
 Further south, Sevilla meets King Street and Flagler College, a fabulous masterpiece of Spanish Renaissance architecture.
 The college was formerly the Ponce de Leon Hotel, the first of the grand hotels built by Henry Flagler.